kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 Stunned Combat is a method of attacking while stunned in combat.
 By swapping party members to the Stunned member and then immediately queueing combat actions, the Stunned party member will execute those actions as if not stunned.
 The debilitated penalty of the Stun still applies.

 *Video forthcoming*

-### Legality

-Stunned Combat was deemed to be too likely to happen accidentally as well as being relatively rare and a minor enough benefit that it was not worth banning in Glitchless.

 ### Uses